Healthcare professionals, neonatal units, hospitals, follow-up teams, health services and early childhood educators

 For parents and family

-• Mental health assessment at transition to secondary/high-school age is offered.
-(1,30)
+Mental health assessment including screening for ADHD and ASD at transition to secondary/high-school age is offered.
+(1,36)

 A (High quality)